xinyushi/Xinyu-Shi-Master-Thesis/README.md

 that daily higher level of negative affect is associate with more erratic learning goal achievement.

-Please see Shi_Master_thesis_project_final.pdf document for the whole project.
+Please see Shi_Master_thesis_project_final.pdf document for the contents.